 - Have you been arrested for a DWI?
 Here’s what you need to know

-- Can I keep driving after I have been arrested for DWI?
+- What happens to my driver’s license?
+Can I keep driving after I have been arrested for DWI?

 - How can I win a DWI case?